 How to gain the right kind of weight.

-In order to grow our muscles we need to provide the building blocks to grow them in the form of protein.
+In order to grow muscles, we need to provide the building blocks to grow them in the form of protein.

 We need to lift heavy weight and progressively overload that weight over time.

 We need to have enough energy to lift the weights and take us through each workout so we need a calorie surplus.
 This can either come from your food, or if you get the balance right, you can use your exercise to cut excess body fat -see Weight loss plateau?
-Tips for getting over the final hurdle.
+Lose the final 10 pounds and feel motivated again

 Putting it all into practice